-January is the perfect time for an arctic lesson and lots of fun activities.
-This Paper Plate Polar Bear Arctic Craft is perfect for preschoolers and older children when learning about polar bears and their environment in the arctic.
-Brrrr…
+January is the perfect time for an arctic lesson and lots of fun activities with this paper plate Polar Bear Arctic Craft.
+This would be perfect for preschoolers and older children for Arctic lessons.
+It quickly became one of our favorite winter homeschooling lessons.
+Perfect for my preschooler and elementary grade daughter.

 Here is a fun and easy Arctic Polar Bear Craft we made to go with our Arctic Animals Unit from last week and our Arctic Animals Book Basket and Arctic Penguins Craft.
-You probably have all of these materials in your home for an easy arts project.
+You most likely have all of the materials needed in your home or classroom.

 - white paper plates